 The Goal Zero Yeti 400 also has its own benefits and deficiencies.
 It has a coaxial output, multiple USB ports, a single AC port, but unlike the Kodiak, all of it ports suffer from low current draw capability.
 The DC output on the Yeti only supports 10 amps maximum.
 Seems like a good solution for a blogger on a camping trip but not for real grid down preparedness.

-The Bioenno power M400 is a better value than the Goal Zero Yeti, but again tries to be all things to all people At first look, the DC outputs seem well thought out:
+The Bioenno power M400 is a better value than the Goal Zero Yeti, but again tries to be all things to all people.
+Unfortunately Bioenno Power continues putting its name on rebranded Chinese products, in hopes of us believing there is America made know how behind its design.
+(I digress) At first look, the DC outputs seem well thought out:

 - 1x 12V Marine Car Socket with 10 Amp Maximum Discharge

 - 2X 12V 6mm Coaxial Socket,m with 3 Amp Maximum Discharge

 - 2X 5V USB Socket with 2.1 Amp Maximum Discharge